 Internship - You will have the opportunity to apply the accounting principles learned during the comprehensive accounting program in the Accounting Directed Internship class.
 Previous students have participated in the (VITA) IRS Voluntary Income Tax Assistance program, private practices with current CPAs, local businesses, and governmental entities and industries.
 Some of the accounting graduates have even become employed by the company that provided the internship.

 Each Accounting Department faculty member has earned a graduate degree and has a broad background of accounting and business experience.
-These real-life experiences are shared with our students, as appropriate, to reinforce and illustrate applications of classroom instruction.
+These real-life experiences are shared with our students to reinforce and illustrate applications of classroom instruction

 - Satisfy requirements of South Carolina Law to take the Uniform Certified Public Accountant (CPA) Examination.